labgem/microscope-user-doc/docs/content/compgenomics/amrfinder.rst

 AMRFinderPlus is ran with the protein sequences as input using the *'plus'* option and the *'organism'* option.

 1. the *'plus'* option provides results from "Plus" genes such as virulence factors, stress-response genes, etc.
 2. the *'organism'* option delivers optimized organism-specific results (only for organisms which have been curated).
-It screens known resistance causing point mutations specific typing (Stx Type for _Escherichia) and blacklists common, non-informative genes.
+It screens for point mutations, filter out non-informative genes and indentify specific features such as stx type in Escherichia or pbp proteins in *Streptococcus pneumoniae* or *Neisseria gonorrhoeae*.

 All result fields are described in detail in the official AMRFinderPlus `documentation <https://github.com/ncbi/amr/wiki/Running-AMRFinderPlus#output-format>`_.
 We recommand checking this page for more details.